 Full Guide to Rotary Screw Air Compressors

-Sep 21, 2021 by Brad Taylor
+Nov 29, 2023 by Brad Taylor

 Share

-What is a Rotary Screw Air Compressor?
+What Is a Rotary Screw Air Compressor?

 A rotary screw air compressor (sometimes called a “twin-screw compressor”) is a type of air compressor that uses a pair of enmeshed helical screws to compress air.
 As the screws turn, the air is continually compressed.
-Rotary screw air compressors are widely used for applications that require high CFM (Cubic Feet of air per Minute) and continuous use.
+Screw air compressors are widely used for applications that require high CFM (Cubic Feet of air per Minute) and continuous use.
 This is the most commonly used air compression technology for heavy industrial applications such as powering pneumatic production lines and conveyor systems.

-Reciprocating air compressors for sale use pistons driven by a crankshaft to compress air.
 Read more: Reciprocating vs. Rotary Screw Air Compressors: What’s the Difference?

 How Does a Rotary Screw Air Compressor Work?

-A rotary screw air compressor works by forcing air through a pair of rotating helical screws (or rotors).
+screws (or rotors).
 The two rotors interlock as they turn, creating a series of chambers.
 As air is forced through the rotors, it is squeezed into a smaller volume.
 This reduction in volume compresses air as it moves the chambers.
 A rotary screw air compressor is a form of positive displacement compressor.
+The compression process is continuous and controlled by a drive motor and a system of inlet and discharge valves.

-2. The revolution of the screws forces air through the chambers.
+4. The revolution of the screws forces air through the chambers.
 This creates a vacuum, which pulls more air into the chamber through the air compressor air intake.

-Types of Rotary Screw Air Compressors: Oil-Injected vs. Oil-Free
+Types of Rotary Screw Air Compressors

-• An oil-injected (or oil-flooded) rotary screw air compressor uses oil to lubricate the screw unit and ensure its smooth operation.
+An oil-injected (or oil-flooded) rotary screw air compressor uses oil to lubricate the screw unit and ensure its smooth operation.
 The oil also helps to cool the compressed air and prevent overheating of the unit.
 After the air is compressed, the oil is removed using an oil separator.
 A small amount of oil may be left in the compressed air (oil carryover), which can be further reduced using inline filtration.
-Oil-injected compressors are the most common type of rotary screw air compressor and work well for most applications.

 Rotary Screw Air Compressor Components